-In Paakea, East Maui Irrigation Company (EMI) operates the Koolau Ditch system, running from east to west, as part of the larger East Maui Irrigation System.
+In Waiaaka, East Maui Irrigation Company (EMI) operates the Koolau Ditch system, running from east to west, as part of the larger East Maui Irrigation System.
 Though EMI registered all of its "major" diversions (included in Table 13-1), the Commission did not require EMI to register what the company calls "minor" diversions and instead were provided with maps, lists, and photographs.
 These minor diversions may vary widely in construction.
 One example consists of a small concrete basin collecting ground water seepage, which then transports the collected water via a gravity-flow PVC pipe to a larger ditch, ultimately joining one of the primary systems.
 The contribution of these small seeps and springs to total streamflow is unknown.
-Information on EMI's minor diversions is listed in Table 13-2, and their locations depicted in Figure 13-19.
+There are no minor diversions in Waiaaka.

 Table 13-1.
-Registered diversions in the Paakea hydrologic unit.
+Registered diversions in the Waiaaka hydrologic unit.

 [Source of photos are denoted at the end of each description; CWRM, Commission on Water Resource Management; DAR, Division of Aquatic Resources; EMI, East Maui Irrigation Company, Inc.; RMT, R.M.
 Towill Cooperation (R.M.
-Towill conducted field verifications on the island of Maui under contract with the Commission on Water Resource Management in late 2007); Arrows () indicate general direction of water flow to, into, and through noninstream diversions; Chevrons () indicate general direction of natural surface water flow]
+Towill conducted field verifications on the island of Maui under contract with the Commission on Water Resource Management in late 2007); Arrows () indicate general direction of water flow to, into, and through noninstream diversions; Chevrons () indicate general direction of natural surface water flow

-Event ID File Reference Tax Map Key Diversion Amount (cfs) Active (Yes/No) Verified (Yes/No) Riparian (Yes/No) Rights Claim (Yes/No) REG.281.6 EAST MAUI IRR 1-2-004: Yes Yes Yes No
+Event ID File Reference Tax Map Key Diversion Amount (cfs) Active (Yes/No) Verified (Yes/No) Riparian (Yes/No) Rights Claim (Yes/No) REG.283.6 EAST MAUI IRR 1-2-004: Yes Yes Yes No

-Water is diverted from Paakea Stream at Intake K-10 into the Koolau Ditch.
+Water is diverted from Waiaaka Stream at Intake K-9 into the Koolau Ditch.
 Registrant identified water use is for irrigation of approximately 36,000 acres of sugar, pineapple, and a variety of other crops, industrial cooling, manufacturing, and milling, hydroelectric, and livestock.
-The diversion structure is concrete and has a divertible capacity of 5 mgd.
+The diversion structure is concrete and uncontrolled, and the divertible capacity is unknown.
 Measurement of total flow of Koolau Ditch, including this and other intakes, is available from USGS gaging station 16588000 (Wailoa Ditch at Honopou near Huelo).

-Photos. a) View of the diversion intake structure (EMI, 05/1989); b) Downstream view from the diversion structure (RMT, 09/2007); c) Upstream view of the diversion structure (RMT, 09/2007); d) Upstream view from the diversion structure (RMT, 09/2007).
+Photos. a) View of the intake structure on the left bank of the Koolau Ditch, with water dropping directly into the ditch (EMI, 05/1989); b) View of the inflow from the opposite bank (RMT, 12/2007); c) Downstream view of Koolau Ditch at the intake structure (RMT, 12/2007); d) Upstream view of the Koolau Ditch and tunnel(RMT, 12/2007).